jahokas/Peer-reviews/README.md

 The following data will be located and extracted in the 'Map-of-France' data source:
 + Historical data of the population
-+ Population distribution by sexe
++ Population distribution by sex
-+ Population
 + births and deaths
 + Distribution of the population by age
 + Men population distribution by age